mangapress/documentation-gitbook/getting-started/configuring-manga+press.md

 # Configuring Manga+Press

-Instructions on configuring Manga+Press are intended for working with the provided child-themes for TwentyEleven, -Twelve, -Thirteen, and TwentyFourteen.
+Instructions on configuring Manga+Press are intended for working with the provided child-themes for TwentyEleven, -Twelve, -Thirteen,  -Fourteen, and -Fifteen.
 Other third-party themes may require additional adjustment.

 ## How To Configure Manga+Press

-Manga+Press can work out of the box using the available child-themes for TwentyEleven through TwentyFourteen if there is no need for a Comic Archive page or a Latest Comic page.
+Manga+Press can work out of the box using the available child-themes for TwentyEleven through TwentyFifteen if there is no need for a Comic Archive page or a Latest Comic page.

 ### Set up Latest Comic and Comic Archive pages